Nationals vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Nationals have a record of 2-7.
+- The Nationals have played as the underdog in 10 of their past 10 games and have gone 2-8 in those contests.

-- In their previous 10 matchups with a total posted by oddsmakers, the Nationals and their opponents are 4-6-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Nationals and their foes are 5-5-0 when it comes to hitting the over.

-- The Nationals have covered the runline in the one of their previous 10 games that had a set spread.
+- The Nationals have had a spread listed in one of their past 10 contests and have covered every time.

 Explore More About This Game